MandenB/synthesis-project/README.md

 - The current setup may have VR stability and performance issues after extended use.
 - Full point-cloud interaction, such as collision detection and dynamic height adjustments, are not included.
 - The controls may switch controller when re-entering VR.
 - When first entering VR, you will not be placed at the correct height.
 You must exit and re-enter the first time.
+- This was tested using Meta Quest 3.

 # Acknowledgements
 This project was developed for the Geomatics Synthesis Project at TU Delft in collaboration with GeoDelta.
 Special thanks to our supervisors and mentors for their guidance.